WORK IN PROGRESS

 ISAAC LUFF (senior), member of an old Ranmore family. b.
 1881, son of Henry and Jane Luff of Badgen Farm.
 Pony boy at Denbies at the age of 12, then worked in Denbies Gardens.
 Married Amelia Dennis, lived Rose Cottage, No 2 Lime Tree Cottages, and West Cottage (at death).
 Clerk of Parochial Church Council or Verger 1901 to 1957.
 Buried 1955 aged 74 with his wife (1963 aged 81) in St Barnabas churchyard (grave L15) See They Also Served World War 2 for his son Isaac Henry Luff (junior).

 George Mackenzie MACKAY (MBE), assistant gamekeeper, then estate worker working with cows and other animals.
-Married to Florence May.
-Both living at Pinehurst, Box Hill at their deaths.
+A renowned shot.
+Born Caithness, Scotland 1911.
+Married Florence May Shelton.
+Lived Old Dene Cottages, then Lime Tree Cottages, Fort Cottages (briefly), then Rose Cottage before moving to Pinehurst, Box Hill.
 Buried 1997 aged 85 with his wife (1999 aged 88) in St Barnabas churchyard (grave Q23).